AliceO2Group/analysis-framework/hyperloop.md

   4. **Train Runs** is a webpage designed for operators.
 It displays all train runs available in the system.
 The actions permitted are submitting, modifying and killing a train.
   5. **Datasets**, for the users, it is a read only view of all the _Datasets_ available in the system.
 For the train operators, it allows creation,configuration and deletion of _Datasets_.
 The _Datasets_ are directly created from runlists already defined in the _DPG Runlists_ webpage instead of copying from a text file in the twiki page like the LEGO trains.
   6. **DPG Runlists** is a webpage designed for the DPG.
 For the DPG experts, it allows creation, configuration and deletion of runlists, instead of defining them in a twiki page.
 For the users it offers a read only view of all DPG runlists available in the system.
+  7. **Dashboard** provides a summary of the current state of the system by displaying a set of status parameters.
+The user can check information such as the number of ongoing tests, the number running trains and the current grid jobs.
+Moreover, an overview of the previous week is presented.

 * There is a history feature for wagons and datasets.
 You can access it by clicking on the button `📜` available inside of a wagon/dataset view.
 A detailed view of what has been created/updated/removed from the wagon/dataset is shown, as well as the username and the time when the change was made.
 <div align="center">